ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    compute the new root value of the prefix tree.
 Compute the new root value of the log tree after adding a leaf with the specified `timestamp` and prefix tree root value.
-7. Provide an `AuditorTreeHead` to the Service Operator where `AuditorTreeHead.timestamp` is set to `timestamp` and `AuditorTreeHead.tree_size` is set to the new size of the log tree after the addition of the new leaf.
+7. Optionally, provide an `AuditorTreeHead` to the Service Operator where `AuditorTreeHead.timestamp` is set to `timestamp` and `AuditorTreeHead.tree_size` is set to the new size of the log tree after the addition of the new leaf.
 The signature is computed with the log tree root value computed in the previous step.

-For an auditor that is being sunset, once the auditor has provided the Transparency Log with its final `AuditorTreeHead` structure, the auditor MUST continue to audit the Transparency Log until the following two conditions are
-met:

-1. The timestamp of the rightmost log entry minus the timestamp of the rightmost log entry in the auditor's final `AuditorTreeHead` structure is greater than `max_auditor_lag`.
-2. A distinguished log entry has been declared at, or to the right of, the first log entry to satisfy condition 1.

 # Security Considerations